pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 ##### Planned Analyses

 1. Compute incidence and prevalence of AF.
-    -   Do I need to age/sex standardize?
-    -   Expand time frame from 2005 to 2016.
+    -   Crude rates
+    -   Direct standardized age and sex standardized rates

-2. Calculate proportion of AF patients who received OAC prior to 2011.
+2. Calculate proportion of AF patients who received OAC before and after NOAC introduction.
 (No OAC vs Warfarin)
+    -   Describe trend in proportion of patients receiving OAC each year.
+    -   Test for Trend (Cochran–Armitage)
 3. Describe incident AF Cohort stratified by age groups, sex, and SES over time.
     -   χ2 Test, t-test, ANOVA for differences in baseline characteristics where appropriate
     -   Test for Trend (Cochran–Armitage)
 4. Prescription initiation pattern over time (NO OAC vs. Warfarin vs. NOAC, and NOAC Specific) in incident cohort.
     -   Test for trend (Cochran–Armitage)
 5. Compare trends by Age, Sex, and SES in incident cohort
     -   Graphical comparisons.